nickebbitt/nickebbitt.github.io/_posts/2017-06-26-continuous-unit-testing-with-java-and-infinitest.md

 _Infinitest_ provides the ability to filter tests for this exact reason.
 Simply adding an `infinitest.filters` file to the root of your project and adding regular expressions (one per line) will filter out the tests that match.

-A simple example to filter out integration tests, assuming they have names such as `MyAppIT`, is to create a file with the following content.
+A simple example to filter out integration tests, assuming they have names such as `MyAppIT`, is to create a file with the following content:

 `.*IT`

+Filters can also be applied to packages using a regex such as:

+`com\.nickebbitt\.it\..*`

+If using [TestNG](http://testng.org/doc/) rather than [JUnit](http://junit.org/junit4/) there is also the option to filter tests using TestNG groups.

 ---